Strict universes for Grothendieck topoi: Introduction

 \subsubsection{Foundational assumptions.}

-Throughout, we work in a sufficiently strong metatheory to ensure that $\SET$ comes equipped with a collection of universes \eg{}, ZFC with the Grothendieck universe axiom.
-We return this topic briefly in the \cref{sec:conclusion:constructive}.
+Throughout, we work in a sufficiently strong metatheory to ensure that $\SET$ comes equipped with a collection of universes \eg{}, ZFC with the Grothendieck universe axiom; we make use of the axiom of choice.
+We return to this topic briefly in \cref{sec:conclusion:constructive}.

 \paragraph{Acknowledgments}